TheShepsMT89/Live-Reload-with-Live.js/README.md

 2. Click on the extensions button and select Tampermonkey.
 3. In the Tampermonkey menu, find `Live Reload with Live.js` and click `Enable Live Reload on port...`.
 4. To view the status or disable live reload, go back to the extension menu.

+> [!NOTE]
+> Live reload is disabled by default.
+When toggled, the state is saved in the local storage based on the port, ensuring persistence and a consistent configuration per port.

 ## Credits